KohtaSchultz/Diamond-Price-Preditction-Project/README.md

       "Depth percentage is calculated by dividing the diamond’s total height by its total width.
 The deeper the diamond’s depth, the higher the diamond’s depth percentage."
     "For a round diamond, an ideal depth percentage is between 59 and 62.6 percent" Table is the flat surface at the face of the diamond.
 100% is the diameter of the girdle.
-    "For a round cut diamond, an excellent table range is 54 and 57 percent "
+    "For a round cut diamond, an excellent table range is 54 and 57 percent " x is length, y is width, and z is depth.
+Z shouldn't be confused with depth because z is the total depth while depth is short for the depth percentage.

  [source](https://www.diamonds.pro/education/diamond-depth-and-table/)